Welcome to Factory.

 As a Brown Belt James gold at the Hereford Open (Twice), Gold at the North West Open and the Blackpool Open.
 He also won Gold Subf15teen and also got the Fight of The Night Award.
 In the process he built a great reputation on the competition scene and was considered one of the best Brown belt competitors in the UK in his weight division.

-As a Black Belt he has competed once, taking Gold at the Middlesbrough Open in August 2015.
+As a Black Belt he has competed a number of times, impressing at the Middlesbrough Open by taking the Gold in his division.

 James is always keen to learn more and expand his skill base.
 He regulary attends a lot of seminars and has even travelled to America and Japan to train with some of the best in the world.